This article describes Miradore location tracking feature that can be enabled on Android devices.

 How to enable location tracking

-Location tracking can be enabled on desired Android devices using Configuration profiles.
-Navigate to Management > Configuration profiles and create Android location tracking profile.
+Location tracking can be enabled using Miradore Configuration profiles.
+Navigate to Management > Configuration profiles and create an Android Location tracking -profile.
 See Creating a configuration profile for more details.

 - GPS is for setting the device to actively requesting location from GPS

-- Network is used to actively determine location based on cell tower and Wi-Fi access points
+- Network is for determine a location based on cell tower and Wi-Fi access points

-- Passive can be used to just passively receive location updates when other applications request them (e.g. Google Maps)
+- Passive is for passively receive location updates when other applications request them (e.g. Google Maps)

-End user notification defines if a notification is shown to the end user when location tracking is enabled.
-(Please note: client version 2.2.2 or newer is required.)
+End user notification defines if notification is shown to the end user when location tracking is enabled.

-There is no global setting to enable location tracking for all devices.
-Tracking devices and/or employees is prohibited in some countries or collective agreements.
-Therefore, it is the administrator’s responsibility to check whether location tracking can or should be used in your organization.
-There is also an option in the location tracking configuration to notify the end user that location tracking has been enabled on the device.
+There is no global setting for enabling location tracking for all the devices.
+There might be some restrictions for location tracking in some countries or collective agreements.
+Therefore, the admin has to check whether location tracking can or should be used in the organization.
+In the location tracking configuration, the admin can also choose to notify the end-user about the location tracking on the device.

 How to view Android device location

 Based on the raw location data, the map on the top-right corner is centered to the current location of the device.
-In addition, the server tries to reverse geocode latitude and longitude values into:
+Location data that can be viewed from Location table:

 - Street address